Korean Air Lines Flight 007: Missile damage to plane

-Tail section

 The first missile was radar-controlled and proximity fuzed, and detonated 50 m behind the aircraft.
 Sending fragments forward, it either severed or unraveled the crossover cable from the left inboard elevator to the right elevator.
 This, with damage to one of the four hydraulic systems, caused KAL 007 to ascend from 35000 to 38250 ft, at which point the autopilot was disengaged.

-Fuselage

 Fragments from the proximity fuzed air-to-air missile that detonated 50 m behind the aircraft, punctured the fuselage and caused rapid decompression of the pressurised cabin.
 The interval of 11 seconds between the sound of missile detonation picked up by the cockpit voice recorder and the sound of the alarm sounding in the cockpit enabled ICAO analysts to determine that the size of the ruptures to the pressurised fuselage was 1.75 ft2.

 Search and rescue

 As a result of Cold War tensions, the search and rescue operations of the Soviet Union were not coordinated with those of the United States, South Korea, and Japan.
 Consequently, no information was shared, and each side endeavored to harass or obtain evidence to implicate the other.
 The flight data recorders were the key pieces of evidence sought by both governments, with the United States insisting that an independent observer from the ICAO be present on one of its search vessels if they were found.
 International boundaries are not well defined on the open sea, leading to numerous confrontations between the large number of opposing naval ships that were assembled in the area.